pandegroup/vs-utils/README.md

 ------------
 * [rdkit](http://www.rdkit.org/docs/Install.html)

-Additionally, the electrostatic potential features require [AmberTools](http://ambermd.org/#AmberTools), which is licensed under the GNU GPL (version 3).
+Additionally, the electrostatic potential features utilize the Antechamber and PBSA programs in [AmberTools](http://ambermd.org/#AmberTools), which are licensed under the GNU GPL (version 3).